xtrm-en/postprocessor/README.md

-# xtrm's postprocessor
+# x's postprocessor
 [![Build][badge-github-ci]][project-gradle-ci]

-a [Gradle][gradle] plugin that allows for bytecode transformation of compiled jars.
+a plugin for drafting bytecode manipulation snippets, both via `buildSrc` or via use in other [Gradle][gradle] plugins
 ## how to use

 you can check out the [example repo](https://github.com/xtrm-en/postprocessor-example) for a working example using `buildSrc` transformers.